 Director: Elza Kephart

-How many times have you entered a clothes shop and heard someone utter the immortal words ‘That’s to die for”?.
-We are guessing its more than once.
+How many times have you entered a clothes shop and heard someone utter the immortal words ‘That’s to die for”?
+I am guessing it’s more than once.
 And of course, many of our modern clothes are indeed to die for.
 Our obsessive love of cheap, disposable fashion fuelling sweatshops in developing countries.
-While at the same time expensive luxury goods are made by children in the far east.
-So just for a moment imagine if those jeans calling to you from a glossy advert were in fact killers, their fabric soaked in blood from the moment they were born; an unquenchable thirst developing as they sit piled up in a shop window.
+While at the same time, expensive luxury goods are made by children in the far east.
+So just for a moment, imagine if those jeans calling to you from a glossy advert were, in fact, killers, their fabric soaked in blood from the moment they were born; an unquenchable thirst developing as they sit piled up in a shop window.
 If you can imagine that, then SLAXX is the comedy/horror for you.

 Here at Cinerama Film Online, we are huge fans of Canadian horror, from Dead Shack to Turbo Kid.
 And with SLAXX, our Canadian cousins have once again knocked the ball out of the park.
 Its humour and gore are laced with an in-depth commentary on consumerism and greed.
 While at the same time dissecting how companies lie about environmental credentials in gaining new customers.
 And just like Strickland’s In Fabric and Dupieux’ Deerskin, SLAXX will go on to become a real killer clothes cult classic from 2021.